Skip to main content

-Assessments are used in the Valley School District to help educators and families measure how students are meeting academic goals.
+Assessments help educators and families measure how well students are learning and meeting academic standards and goals.

 District Assessments